How To Find Sources Of Opinion

 Two series of books, called Opposing Viewpoints and Current Controversies, deal with controversial subjects.
 Each chapter of a book in one of these series deals with a separate subtopic of the overall subject, and every "pro" chapter has a corresponding "con" chapter.
 Find these books in the library's catalog by typing "Opposing Viewpoints Series" or "Current Controversies" in the search space as Series Title.
 You can sort the resulting list of books alphabetically by tile, if you wish.
 Or try this: using the Keyword search in the catalog, type a word dealing with your subject and a word from the series title.
 Use "AND" to combine them For example, "animal AND rights AND controversies" in the Keyword search would find the book The Rights Of Animals in the Currrent Controversies series.
 The title key word search finds words within the chapter headings as well as in the book title.

 Another series that deals with controversial subjects is called The Reference Shelf.
-"Shelf AND finance" would find Campaign Finance Reform, one of the books in the series.
+"Shelf AND families" would find Families: Traditional And New Structures, one of the books in the series.

 Another source which has some "pro" and "con" content is CQ Researcher.
 This is a weekly magazine, each issue of which covers one newsworthy topic.
 The library has online access.
 Sections of the online magazine called "Overview" and "Pro-Con", ask and give views on several questions.
 For example, in the issue called "Gun Violence," the questions are about possible measures society might take to reduce gun violence: